-Canola oil and sesame oil are good also.
+Canola oil and sesame oil are good too.
 They have a smoke point around 410°F and this is what I used.
 Olive oil should not be used as it has a low smoking point.

 The oil will smoke when you sear your tuna, but it will only take 4 or 5 minutes of cooking time.
-If you have a vent fan you will definitely want to have that on
+If you have a vent fan you will definitely want to have that on.

 Add the oil to your skillet and bring the oil to smoking temperature.
 It will help if you have a laser thermometer to see how hot the skillet is getting.

 Carefully place the tuna into the pan and sear the first side for 50 to 60 seconds.